 Marks are displayed in the Interactive Transcript.

-A link to the Interactive Transcript is in the Student Services links on the right hand side of the portal or on the Modules tab.
+A link to the Interactive Transcript is in the Student Links widget on your dashboard.

 - Click the Submit Absence Details link.